-What happen to the responsive search flow when we design a feature to search in the item description?
+What happens to the responsive search flow when we design a feature to look up in the item description?
+In the next few paragraphs, I’ll share my perspective on the value of designing a friendly and responsive search flow to unlock business value.

-The user focus during the e-commerce journey often is dedicated to the search flow.
-Sometimes the results after he performed a standard search are not enough.
-To keep the user focused and increase the engagement during the search experience we decide to try the “search in description” feature.
+The user’s focus during the e-commerce journey is often dedicated to the search flow.
+Sometimes, the results after performing a standard search are not enough.
+To keep the user focused and increase engagement during the search experience, we used the “search in the description” feature.

-In my benchmark I put in the top list Ebay that’s delivering this function as well.
+In my benchmark, I also put in the top list delivering this function.
+During the sketching phase, I stumbled into these scenarios:

 - The user performs a search with one or more keywords;